porterjamesj/website/content/blog/wedding-videobooth.md

 One of the big hurdles remaining was figuring out what we were going to use as the colored objects to be tracked in the final setup.
-Up until this point, we'd been testing with ceiling lights and various shiny objects in out apartments, but that wasn't going to cut it for the final version.
+Up until this point, we'd been testing with ceiling lights and various shiny objects in our apartments, but that wasn't going to cut it for the final version.
 We wanted whatever we settled on to have a few
 characteristics: